 These imaginative and brilliantly colored figures are hand-carved and painted in tiny villages in the state of Oaxaca, home of the Zapotec Indians in Southern Mexico.
-Oaxacan (pronounced Wa-Haw-Ken) wood carvings are whimsical and enchanting art figures that have captivated collectors and enthusiasts worldwide.
+Oaxacan (pronounced Wa-Haw-Ken) wood carvings are whimsical and enchanting works of art that have captivated collectors and enthusiasts worldwide.

-The artists use fantasy and imagination in their painting to make the animals appear more alive.
+The artists use fantasy and imagination in their painting to make the animals and creatures appear more alive.

-There are limited supply of carvings available and it is possible that each piece may appreciate in value, as many of these figures have become collector’s items.
+There are limited supplies of carvings available at any given time, and it is possible that each piece may appreciate in value, as many of these figures become collector’s items.